DOJ To Investigate Mississippi Prisons After Spate Of Inmate Deaths

 "We are grateful that President Trump's administration has taken a focused interest in criminal justice reform and that they care enough about Mississippi to engage on this critical issue," the governor's spokesperson, Renae Eze, said.
 "As we continue our own investigations, we look forward to cooperating with them and working together to right this ship."

-NPR's Debbie Elliot contributed to this report.
+NPR's Debbie Elliott contributed to this report.